OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.teamsfxbotssocommandhandler.handlecommandreceived.md

 Promise&lt;string \| Partial&lt;Activity&gt; \| void&gt;

-A `Promise` representing an activity or text to send as the command response.
-Or no return value if developers want to send the response activity by themselves in this method.
+A `Promise` representing an activity or text to send as the command response, or no return value if developers want to send the response activity by themselves in this method.